-The Nazereth believes in God the father (Jehova) God the Son (Jesus Christ) God the Holy Spirit of Ekuphakameni (Shembe the Holy Spirit – not the person in human flesh).
+The Nazerenes believe in God the father (Jehova) God the Son (Jesus Christ) God the Holy Spirit of Ekuphakameni (Shembe the Holy Spirit – not the person in human flesh).
 The church observes the Sabbath Day.

-A Nazarite takes a vow that they may not partake of any liqour, shall not shave his/her hair.
-Males will be circumsized on reaching 18.
-They be baptised in a pool of water.
+A Nazarene takes a vow that they may not partake of any liquor, shall not shave his/her hair.
+Males will be circumcised on reaching 18.
+They must be baptised in a pool of water.
 He or she does not feed himself or herself with all that which is cast out.
 (Pork is singled out strongly).
 These basic requirements need to be fulfilled to attain holiness.

-The Nazareth observes traditional values which are not in conflict with God’s will.
+The Nazarenes observe traditional values which are not in conflict with God’s will.
 If you are African then African traditional values and if Western, Western traditional values.
 Emphasis on traditional African attire is not in conflict with God.
 Hence there is an uncommon way of worshipping God that is through African traditional dance with beating of drums.

 Shembe Memorial Day

 As well as the yearly gathering, each year the Shembes gather at Judea to pay their respects to their predecessors on the 19th of December.
 This is part of their Shembe Zulu culture.